wso2/identity-apps/docs/FORMS.md

 # Forms

-The @wso2is/form-fields library can cater to all the requirements that are identified when it comes to its use-cases.
-The fields of this module is compatible with the semantic UI elements that are customised in the `react-components` module and support their native behaviors.
+The `@wso2is/forms` library can cater to all the requirements that are identified when it comes to its use-cases.
+The fields of this module are compatible with the semantic UI elements that are customised in the `react-components` module and support their native behaviors.

 All form elements should use the WSO2 styled to be aligned with the default WSO2 `theme` for consistent design, good